ligurio/luzer/docs/usage.md

 #### Fuzzing a shared library via FFI

-Lua has a FFI library that allows seamless integration with C/C++ libraries.
+Lua has an FFI library that allows seamless integration with C/C++ libraries.
-LuaJIT has a builtin [FFI library][ffi-library-url], that allows calling external C functions and using C data structures from pure Lua code.
+LuaJIT has a built-in [FFI library][ffi-library-url] that allows calling external C functions and using C data structures from pure Lua code.
-FFI library allows using `luzer` for fuzzing shared libraries.
+The FFI library allows using `luzer` for fuzzing shared libraries.

-Example `examples/example_zlib.lua` demonstrates a test for ZLib library using FFI.
+Example `examples/example_zlib.lua` demonstrates a test for the ZLib library using FFI.
 For better results it is recommended to build ZLib with sanitizers.

 Build Zlib library: